-Subtitles are basically the translation to a foreign language that is sued in videos, movies and other commentary that happens in films.
-These subtitles are shown at the bottom of the screen so that the user who doesn't understand the primary language can see the subtitles and comprehend what's happening.
+Subtitles are basically the translation to a foreign language that is used in videos, movies and other commentary that happens in films.
+These subtitles are shown at the bottom of the screen so that the users who don't understand the primary language can see the subtitles and comprehend what's happening.
 They are also very useful for people who are deaf or hard of hearing.
 But sometimes, you may want to remove the them for further editing, in this guide, we are going to show you how to remove subtitles from MKV, MP4, AVI, etc videos.